Foundations of geometric approximate group theory

 The main disadvantage of this approach is that for different proper left-invariant metrics $d$, $d'$ the spaces $(G,d)$ and $(G,d')$ will only be coarsely equivalent, rather than quasi-isometric, hence the geometric invariants which can be defined for general countable groups by this approach are rather limited.

-This problem can be remedied using the basic observation (first recorded by Gromov in \cite{Gromov}, who calls it a ``trivial lemma'') that every coarse equivalence between \emph{geodesic} metric spaces is automatically a quasi-isometry.
+This problem can be remedied using the basic observation, first recorded by Gromov in \cite{Gromov} as a ``trivial lemma'', that every coarse equivalence between \emph{geodesic} metric spaces, or even \emph{large-scale geodesic} metric spaces in the sense of Definition \ref{DefLargeScaleGeodesic}, is automatically a quasi-isometry.
 Using this observation, we may thus proceed as follows:

 Denote by $[G]_c$ the class of all metric spaces which are coarsely equivalent to $(G,d)$ for some (hence any) proper left-invariant metric on $G$ and define a subclass $[G]\subset [G]_c$ by

 Then all representatives of $[G]$ are mutually quasi-isometric by Gromov's trivial lemma, and hence quasi-isometry invariants of such representatives yield geometric invariants of $G$, provided $[G] \neq \emptyset$.